OndrejNepozitek/2048/README.md

 # 2048
-Optimized board operations and AI for the game 2048.
+Optimized board operations, AI and GUI for the game 2048.
 Initially implemented as a school project.

 ## Features
 - 3 implemented AIs - ExpectiMax, MonteCarlo Pure Search and RandomAI